-The detailed income tax forecasting note from IFG is attached as Appendix C.
+The detailed income tax forecasting note from IFG providing an update for May 2015 is attached as Appendix 1 and the initial income forecasting note from March 2015 is attached as Annex1.

 7. Draft GST and ISE Forecasts 2015-2019 from IFG